Launching a new restaurant or shifting your business strategy requires a strong foundation, and that starts with a detailed business plan.

 3. Market analysis

-The market analysis portion of the restaurant business plan is typically divided into three parts.
+The market analysis portion of the restaurant business plan is usually divided into three parts.

 3.1 Industry analysis